myrovh/dotfiles/readme.md

 dotdrop install -p ${PROFILE}
 ```

-Once the initial setup is done and you at lease installed the `shell` profile you can relog into zsh and run `dropglobal` to setup system configs (`sudo` needs to be installed and configured).
+Once the initial setup is done and you at least installed the `shell` profile you can relog into zsh and run `dropglobal` to setup system configs (`sudo` needs to be installed and configured).

 ## Shell